alphagov/govuk-prototype-kit-docs/docs/v13/documentation/conditional-content.md

  {% endif %}
 ```

-There's no limit to what you can put inside an `if statement`, but you should use separate pages if all of the content on the page is different.

 ### 2 different conditions
 An example with conditional content based on if the answer is Scotland or anything else:
 ```